In this article:

 If you are trying to conceive, it is important to have knowledge of the length of your menstrual cycle, when ovulation happens, and when your fertile window is.
 If you don’t know this, you can still have regular sexual intercourse 2-3 times per week throughout your cycle to try and get pregnant.
-However, if you want to work out when is the best time to get pregnant is, it’s worth trying to understand when you ovulate.
+However, if you want to work out when the best time to get pregnant is, it’s worth trying to understand when you ovulate.
 Here we discuss all the different methods to track ovulation.

 Why is ovulation important?